swademcm/EmojiSplitter/README.md

 4. Your PNG will be split into 100x100 segments of the original image

 # Functionality
-This tool can be used to split up a word or long image into multiple emojis to be able to connect them to make the image rather than adding the image to a message alternatively.
+This tool can be used to split up a word or long image into multiple emojis to be able to connect them to make the image, rather than adding the image to a message.